 A faculty member responsible for assigning final grades in a course may acquire evidence either directly or through information supplied by others that a student violation of academic integrity may have occurred.
 After collecting the evidence available, the faculty member determines whether it warrants proceeding to the next level of inquiry.

 1. Initiation; Notice of Charge; Panel Selection.
 The faculty member refers a case to the AIB by communicating with its Chairperson.
 The Chairperson selects one student and two faculty members of the AIB as the Hearing Panel for the case.
 The Chairperson may not sit on a Hearing Panel.
 One of the members is designated Convener of the Hearing Panel to conduct the hearing.
 Panel members are selected on the basis of availability and impartiality.
 Neither faculty member may be from the college in which the alleged offense occurred.
-When the regular faculty members of the AIB or Student Court Hearing Panel Members are unable to serve on a particular case, the Chairperson of the AIB is authorized to appoint a faculty member from an appropriate department, or a student panelist, after consultation with the appropriate Dean.
+When the regular faculty members of the AIB or SGA Judicial Branch Members are unable to serve on a particular case, the Chairperson of the AIB is authorized to appoint a faculty member from an appropriate department, or a student panelist, after consultation with the appropriate academic Dean.

 The Chairperson then draws up a written charge stating the facts alleged and notifying the student and the faculty member of the date, time and place for the hearing.
-The notice shall provide the student and faculty member at least five business days after its receipt to prepare for the hearing, and it shall note that the accused student may have access to the case file in the Office of the Dean of Students.
+The notice shall provide the student and faculty member at least five business days after its receipt to prepare for the hearing, and it shall note that the accused student may have access to the case file in the Dean of Students Office.
 Notice shall be sufficient if by mail, email, or hand delivery, or by telephone followed up by a letter confirming the telephone notice.
 All claims of failure to receive adequate notice are waived by the accused party if the accused party appears at the hearing and does not formally raise the issue of adequate notice at the first opportunity.